DEAN / Kellogg School of Management

 Michael L. Nemmers Professor of Management & Organizations

-Blount is a director at Abbott Laboratories.
-She serves on the advisory boards for the Aspen Institute's Business and Society Program, Indian School of Business, Hong Kong University of Science and Technology Business School, and Fundacao Dom Cabral in Brazil.
-Blount was also the co-chair for the World Economic Forum on Latin America in 2012.
-She has been featured in top news outlets such as The Wall Street Journal, Financial Times, Forbes, The Economist, Bloomberg Businessweek, Fortune and MSNBC.
+In addition to leading Kellogg, Blount is also a director of Abbott Laboratories, Ulta Beauty and the Joyce Foundation.
+She serves on the advisory boards for the Aspen Institute's Business and Society Program, Indian School of Business, Hong Kong University of Science and Technology Business School and Fundacao Dom Cabral in Brazil.
+In 2012, Blount was also the co-chair for the World Economic Forum in Latin America.